-Experience of the Higher Education Sector would be an advantage as would a background in complaint handling and/or legal investigation.
-We also welcome applications from recent graduate with proven interest in the Higher Education policy or student support.
+Experience of the Higher or Further Education Sector would be an advantage as would a background in complaint handling and/or legal investigation.
+We also welcome applications from graduates with proven interest in the Higher or Further Education policy or student support.

 - Do you have the resilience to work in a demanding and high volume complaints handling organisation?

 - Do you enjoy writing and have excellent written and oral communication as well as report writing skills?